SerhatKaraman0/Wordle-Solver-Turkish-English/README.md

 ### 🟩 -> Means letter is in word and correct place.
 Represent with 'g' (green)
 ### 🟨 -> Means letter is in the word but wrong place.
 Represent with 'y' (yellow)
 ### 🟥 -> Means letter not in the word.
 Represent with 'r' (red)
+### 'e' word is to represent word not in wordle database for example if word is not available type 'eeeee' to console

 # Social-Media
 ### https://www.reddit.com/user/s3rh4tk